MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ---

-### Team members removed
+### Members removed

-The `teamMemberRemoved` event is sent to your bot if it's removed from a team.
+The `eventType` is `teamMemberRemoved` and it's sent to your bot from a team.
 The event is sent to your bot every time any user is removed from a team where your bot is a member.

+A member removed event is sent to your bot in the following scenarios:

+1. When the bot, itself, is uninstalled and removed from a conversation.
+2. When a user is removed from a conversation where the bot is installed.

+The member removed activity `eventType` is set to `teamMemberRemoved` when the event is sent from a team context.

 To determine if the new member removed was the bot itself or a user, check the `Activity` object of the `turnContext`.
-If the `id` field of the `membersRemoved` object is the same as the `id` field of the `recipient` object, then the member removed is the bot, else it's a user.
-The bot's `id` generally is `28:<MicrosoftAppId>`.
+If the `MembersRemoved` list contains an object where `id` is the same as the `id` field of the `Recipient` object, then the member added is the bot, else it's a user.
+The bot's id is formatted as `28:<MicrosoftAppId>`.

 > [!NOTE]
 > When a user is permanently deleted from a tenant, `membersRemoved conversationUpdate` event is triggered.